jonnyeclectic/VUNT/README.md

 VUNT
 ====

-A mock voting system for UNT!
-Wow!
-Amazing!
+A mock voting system for UNT.